Do you have your mind set on fat loss and want to strictly do cardio?

 No More Rabbit Food for You

 When you start to incorporate strength conditioning into your workouts, you are increasing your body’s demand for calories.
 You are not just burning them through sweating your ass off on a treadmill.
 You are making your body work, and in order to recover from these workouts, you need to keep it fuelled.
 I’m not saying that you won’t ever have to touch a salad leaf again, or can veg out on chips and soda every day, but it is possible to work out with weights, eat a normal diet, and still lose weight.
-Are you ready to get serious about your weight loss?
-Get in touch and we will put you on the pathway to long-term fitness.

 Author: Chris Friesen